32bitsret/YouthGovernance2023/README.md

 ### The role of the volonteers
 - To work with manager to develop ideas that will foster the growth of the library and by extension, the community.
 - To participate in library activities
+- Carry out research about the community on various interests and continually measure the educational penetration of there.

 ### Social contract with the community
 1. No Discrimination Against Persons or Groups